 MS Ed

-The exam is read and scored by the faculty members according to the rubric available on the MLC Graduate Studies website.
-Each faculty member evaluates the answer to the question he/she supplied.
-If a second reading is desired, the director of Graduate Studies or a person appointed by him will review the question.
+The exam is read and scored by the faculty members according to the prepared rubric available on the MLC Graduate Studies website.
+Each faculty member evaluates each question, but takes the lead in evaluating the question she provided.

 The student must pass each of the five questions to pass the exam.

-In the event that the student has not taken a course from his/her advisor, the advisor does not sit on the committee.
-Instead, the student, in consultation with the advisor, selects four committee members from courses taken.
+In the event that the student has not taken a course from his/her advisor, the advisor chairs the committee, but a fourth committee member is needed to craft a course-specific question.

 Guidelines for advising the student’s committee member selections